zy-zhou/HACS-release/README.md

   `python Data.py`

 ## Build & Train the model
 * The **Train** script will pretrain a pair of biLSTM models on token/node sequences and then use the encoders to initialize HACS-token/AST.
-Then HACS-token/AST will be trained.
+After that, HACS-token/AST will be trained.
   `python Train.py`

 ## Test & Evaluate the model